juskek/app_architecture/README.md

 - Architecture: Combination of patterns and state management and tools, dependent on library
 - Prop Injection (React): Passing props down through (functional) components
 - Constructor Injection: Passing dependencies when an object is created
-- Dependency Injection: Method where one object (usually the DI container) automatically supplies implementations of an interface that another object depends on
+- Dependency Injection: Approach where one object (usually the DI container) automatically supplies implementations of an interface that another object depends on
 - Inversion of Control: "don't call us, we'll call you".
 E.g. IoC container like Redux calls component to render when state changes, instead of component calling Redux to get state
 - IoC Container: aka DI Container.
 Container is used to supply dependencies to objects.